 Management Risk: The net asset value of the Fund changes daily based on the performance of the securities and derivatives in which it invests.
-The Adviser's, and any sub-adviser's or investment manager's judgments about the attractiveness, value and potential appreciation of particular asset classes and securities in which the Fund invests may prove to be incorrect and may not produce the desired results.
-Additionally, the Adviser's judgments about the potential performance of any sub-adviser or investment manager may also prove incorrect and may not produce the desired results.
-There can be no assurance that either the securities selected by the Adviser, or any sub-adviser or investment manager, will produce positive returns.
+The portfolio managers' judgments about the attractiveness, value and potential appreciation of particular asset classes and securities in which the Fund invests may prove to be incorrect and may not produce the desired results.
+Additionally, the Adviser's judgments about the potential performance of a sub-adviser may also prove incorrect and may not produce the desired results.
+There can be no assurance that either the securities selected by the Adviser, or any sub-adviser, will produce positive returns.

-Market Risk: The net asset value of the Fund will fluctuate based on changes in the value of the securities and swaps in which the Fund invests.
-The Fund invests in securities and swaps, which may be more volatile and carry more risk than some other forms of investment.
-The price of securities and derivatives, including those held by Underlying Pools (as applicable), may rise or fall because of economic or political changes and result in greater volatility for the Fund.
+Market Risk: The net asset value of the Fund will fluctuate based on changes in the value of the securities and derivative instruments in which the Fund invests.
+The Fund invests in securities and derivative instruments which may be more volatile and carry more risk than some other forms of investment.
+The price of securities and derivatives held by the Fund may rise or fall because of economic or political changes and result in greater volatility for the Fund.
 Security and derivative prices in general may decline over short or even extended periods of time.
 Market prices of securities and derivatives in broad market segments may be adversely affected by price trends in commodities, interest rates, exchange rates or other factors wholly unrelated to the value or condition of an issuer.

 Market and Geopolitical Risk: The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
-Securities in the Fund may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources. natural disasters, pandemics, epidemics, terrorism, regulatory events and governmental or quasi-governmental actions.
+Securities in the Fund may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, climate change or climate-related events, pandemics, epidemics, wars, terrorism, international conflicts, regulatory events and governmental or quasi-governmental actions.
 The occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, social and political discord or debt crises and downgrades, among others, may result in market volatility and may have long term effects on both the U.S. and global financial markets.
 It is difficult to predict when similar events affecting the U.S. or global financial markets may occur, the effects that such events may have and the duration of those effects.
 Any such event(s) could have a significant adverse impact on the value and risk profile of the Fund.
-The current novel coronavirus (COVID-19) global pandemic and the aggressive responses taken by many governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged quarantines or similar restrictions, as well as the forced or voluntary closure of, or operational changes to, many retail and other businesses, has had negative impacts, and in many cases severe negative impacts, on markets worldwide.
-It is not known how long such impacts, or any future impacts of other significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your investment.
+The COVID-19 global pandemic had negative impacts, and in many cases severe negative impacts, on markets worldwide.
+It is not known how long any future impacts of the significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your investment.
 Therefore, the Fund could lose money over short periods due to short-term market movements and over longer periods during more prolonged market downturns.
 During a general market downturn, multiple asset classes may be negatively affected.
 Changes in market conditions and interest rates can have the same impact on all types of securities and instruments.
 In times of severe market disruptions you could lose your entire investment.